s0t0na/TrinityBot/README.md

 - Press "Publish" to queue the post (integrations will be wired next).
 - X/Twitter connector: When selected, pressing Publish attempts to post immediately (text and images supported).
 - Pinterest connector: Requires an image; pressing Publish will upload the photo and create a pin on the configured board.
+ - Facebook connector: Posts a text status or uploads a photo with caption to the configured Page.
+ - Instagram connector: Requires an image.
+Uses Instagram Graph API; image must be publicly accessible.
+For now, the bot uses the Telegram file URL which is public but embeds your bot token in the URL.
+Consider replacing with your own CDN for production.

 ### Adding a New Command